 What we like: A durable pad for a great price.

 Rab Equipment is known for their alpine-ready outerwear, which offers no-frills performance at a reasonable price.
 The U.K.-based brand only recently dipped into the world of sleeping pads, and their collection includes the self-inflating Exosphere, high-tech Ionosphere, and mid-range Stratosphere here.
-We tested the Ionosphere 5 and the Stratosphere 4 on a recent trip to Patagonia; we were disappointed with the slippery, overly streamlined nature of the former, and came away with slightly more promising impressions of the latter.
+We tested the Ionosphere 5 and the Stratosphere 4 on a recent trip to Patagonia, and while we were disappointed with the slippery and overly streamlined nature of the former, we came away with slightly more promising impressions of the latter.
 For both pads, the highlight was the large, elasticized opening on the stuff sack, which is the best design we’ve seen yet.

 See the Rab Stratosphere 4